Last update: November 2023

-Machinefabriek is the alias of Rutger Zuydervelt.
+Machinefabriek is the alias of Rutger Zuydervelt, based in Schiedam, the Netherlands.
 His music combines elements of ambient, noise, minimalism, drone, field recordings and electro-acoustic experiments.
 The music can be heard as an attempt to create sonic environments for the listener to dwell in.
 It can be minimalistic at first glance, but reveals its depth upon closer listening.
-The devil is in the details.

 Zuydervelt was born in 1978 in Apeldoorn (The Netherlands) and now resides in Schiedam (close to Rotterdam).
 He started recording as Machinefabriek in 2004.
 After a series of self released cd-rs, his official debut Marijn was issued in 2006, with great critical acclaim.
 Since then, a solid stream of music was released on labels such as Western Vinyl, Type, Important, 12K, Entr'acte, Miasmah, Consouling Sounds, Eilean and Edition Wandelweiser.
 He performed all over the globe, from Canada to Israel and from Russia to Japan.

 Zuydervelt collaborated (on record and/or live) with numerous artists, such as Marissa Nadler, Jaap Blonk, Aaron Martin, Peter Broderick, Frans de Waard, Richard youngs, Steve Roden, Gareth Davis, Stephen Vitiello, Michel Banabila, Dirk Serries and Dead Neanderthals, amongst many others.